On this page

 - the establishment of industry advisory boards (refer Industry Advisory Policy)

-- sponsorships (refer Why connect with UTS)
+- sponsorships (refer Partner with us)

 - donations recorded by the Cultural Gifts Program in line with the Art Collection Policy